 Dog Nutrition

-• Building and repairing muscles and tissues
+• Repair and create muscles and tissues.

-• Supporting a healthy immune system
+• Supporting a healthy immune system.

-• Producing hormones and enzymes
+• Producing hormones and enzymes.

-• Maintaining healthy skin and coat
+• Maintaining healthy skin and coat.

 High-Quality Protein Sources for Dogs

-1. Lean meats (chicken, turkey, beef, lamb)
+• Light proteins (chicken, turkey, beef, lamb)

-2. Fish (salmon, sardines, mackerel)
+• Fish (salmon, sardines, mackerel)

-3. Eggs
+• Eggs

-4. Organ meats (liver, kidney)
+• Organ meats (liver, kidney)

-5. Dairy products (in moderation)
+• Dairy products (in moderation)

-• A concentrated source of energy
+• A concentrated source of energy.

-• Support for cell structure and function
+• Basis for cell form and activity.

-• Absorption of fat-soluble vitamins (A, D, E, and K)
+• Absorption of fat-soluble vitamins (A, D, E, and K).

-• Promotion of healthy skin and a shiny coat
+• Promoting healthy skin and shiny coat.

-• Enhancement of food palatability
+• Enhancement of food palatability.

 Healthy Fat Sources for Canines

-4. Vegetable oils (in moderation)
+• Vegetable oils (in moderation).

 3. Carbohydrates: Fuel for Active Pups

-• Quick energy for active dogs
+• Quick energy for active dogs.

-• Dietary fiber for digestive health
+• Dietary fiber for digestive health.

-• Support for beneficial gut bacteria
+• Support for beneficial gut bacteria.

 Healthy Carbohydrate Sources for Dogs